junwatu/camtovid-ai/blogs/README.md

     // ... existing code ...
  ```

- Once the video generation is complete, the video will be displayed in the "Generated Video" UI tab.
+ Once the video generation is complete, the video will be displayed in the **Generated Video** UI tab.
+More on this in the [User Interface](#user-interface) section.

 ## Saving Data to GridDB